konradzagozda/twelve-factor-app-demo/README.md

 - TODO: no reliance on implicit existence of system-wide packages - achieved with `venv`
 - exact dependency declaration - achieved with `poetry.lock`
-- no reliance on the implicit existence of any system tools (at runtime)
+- no reliance on the implicit existence of any system tools (at runtime) - achieved with `venv`

 ### III.
 Config - Store config in the environment